 - Salt - You can use a little salt in the recipe if you don't have salted yogurt.

-Be sure to check out the recipe card at the bottom for more information about quantities and specific directions!
+Be sure to check out the recipe card at the end of this post for more information about quantities, measurements, and specific cooking instructions.

-Swaps and Substitutions
+Simple Swaps and Substitutions

 - Yogurt - If you are dairy free, you can find a greek yogurt alternative from Siggis, Kite Hill, or even Trader Joe's!
 You could also use regular yogurt that is not greek.
 Other options could be using sour cream, it'll be tangy and have the same consistency.